KRunchPL/panda-pytest-assertions/docs/assert_context/index.md

 ### `exception` Parameter

-- If the `exception` parameter is set, the `with` block is expected to raise an exception of the provided type.
+- If the `exception` parameter is set to exception type, the `with` block is expected to raise an exception of the provided type.
+- If the `exception` parameter is set to an instance of `ExceptionMatch` class, the `with` block is expected to raise an exception of type specified in `type_` field and the value that matches the string specified in `match_` field.
+For exact matching logic see `match` parameter of the `pytest.raises`.
 - If the `exception` parameter is NOT set or is set to `None`, the `with` block is expected NOT to raise any exceptions.

 #### Examples